 Harnessing Canada’s plant-based potential

-Canada is a global leader in pulse production, and the industry is positioned to expand to meet the growing global demand for plant-based foods.
+Canada is a global leader in pulse production, and the industry is positioned to expand to meet a growing global demand for plant-based foods.

 The sector offers a strategic opportunity to strengthen Canada’s agricultural competitiveness in the face of growing economic uncertainty and trade challenges.
 In a time when political capital is limited, focusing on this issue will help Canada advance our economic, health and environmental objectives simultaneously.